es-romo/resume/README.md

  - [GhostScript](https://www.ghostscript.com/).
 Necessary at least in Windows.
 Seems to already be included with ImageMagic for Mac and Linux.

 # Installation
- - Link the pre commit hook by running `ln -f -s ../../hooks/pre-commit .git/hooks/pre-commit`.
+ - Create a symlink for the pre-commit hook `ln -f -s ../../hooks/pre-commit .git/hooks/pre-commit`.
+ - Make the pre-commit hook executable `chmod +x hooks/pre-commit`.